DS-100/DS-100.github.io/sp22faq.md

 ---
 **Q. I didn't turn in a Lab/HW/etc in time, can I have an extension?**

 **A.** We have a generous drop policy for assignments, and therefore we do not provide extensions, unless there is a _major and documented_ set of exceptional circumstances (death in the family, outage in the hub that prevents students from working, natural disaster, ...).
-If the problem is class-wide we'll make announcements on Piazza, else you can request the extension by contacting Samantha Hing.
+If the problem is class-wide we'll make announcements on EdStem, else you can request the extension by contacting Samantha Hing.

 ---
 -->